BrinChuChu/Loki/RESEARCH.md

 | ------ | ------ |
 | [i created malware with Python (it's SCARY easy!!)](https://www.youtube.com/watch?v=UtMMjXOlRQc&t=1327s) | Easy and understandable introduction people to ransomware in Python and how easy it is to actually create malware. |
 | [How To Create Trojans Using Powershell](https://www.youtube.com/watch?v=eiT7mslA63c&t=318s) | Teaches you how to package batch files into executables to make them hard to tell from images.|
+| [Writing Malware with Python (Playlist)](https://www.youtube.com/playlist?list=PLUHXnXMY8NDUsV-5WMbsOKJwFM5dDPMMG)| Very helpful video that leads you through the basics of reverse backdoors and remote code execution the playlist was out of order and that caused me great pain.

 https://pyinstaller.org/en/stable/index.html